cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

 kubectl get backup -l cnpg.io/cluster=<CLUSTER>
 ```

-!!!
-Important
-    Backup labelling has been introduced in version 1.10.0 of CloudNativePG.
-    So only those resources that have been created with that version or
-    a higher one will contain such a label.

 ## Storage information

 Sometimes is useful to double-check the StorageClass used by the cluster to have